Emmitt Thomas

 Emmitt Earl Thomas (born June 3, 1943) is an American former professional football player and coach in the National Football League (NFL).
-He played college football at the now defunct Bishop College.
+He played college football at the now disbanded Bishop College.
 He played professionally as a cornerback for the Kansas City Chiefs of the NFL.
 He owns the Chiefs all-time interception record with 58, which places him ninth on pro football's all-time list.
 Thomas was inducted to the Pro Football Hall of Fame after being nominated by the Seniors Committee.

 Thomas became a coach after his playing career.
 He won Super Bowl IV as a player with the Chiefs and Super Bowl XXII and Super Bowl XXVI as an assistant coach with the Washington Redskins.

 Playing career

 Thomas made the Chiefs team as an undrafted free agent from Bishop College in Dallas;

 he was an AFL All-Star in 1968 and made the NFL's AFC-NFC Pro Bowl four times (1971, 1972, 1974, 1975) after the Chiefs joined the NFL in the 1970 AFL-NFL Merger.
 He was also selected All-Pro three times.

 In the 1969 season, he led all pro football with 9 interceptions, which he returned for 146 yards and a touchdown, helping his team win the AFL Championship and the fourth and last AFL-NFL World Championship Game, which the Chiefs won 23–7 over the NFL champion Vikings.
 Thomas recorded an interception in the Kansas City victory.
 In 1974, he led the NFL in interceptions (12), return yards (214), and return touchdowns (2).

 Thomas retired from playing after 13 seasons; he finished his pro football career with 58 interceptions, which he returned for 937 yards and five touchdowns.
 He also recovered four fumbles, gained 64 yards returning punts, and returned 29 kickoffs for 673 yards.
 He played in 181 career games, tying for the fifth-most in club annals, and his 58 interceptions are a franchise record.

 Thomas was inducted to the Pro Football Hall of Fame in 2008.
 He was officially inducted at the Enshrinement Ceremony where his bust, sculpted by Scott Myers, was unveiled on August 2, 2008.